6 Balcony Waterproofing Membranes: Know these Before Using

 Application method: Apply cementitious membrane using a brush, roller, or trowel in two to three coats on the prepared balcony surface and allow it to cure (typically 24 to 48 hours) before exposing the surface to moisture.
 Then apply a topcoat or sealer for UV resistance and enhanced durability.

-HDPE (High-Density Polyethylene) Membrane for Balcony Waterproofing
+2. HDPE (High-Density Polyethylene) Waterproofing Membrane

 HDPE waterproofing is a high-performance, synthetic membrane system designed to protect structures from water penetration.
 It is made from high-density polyethylene polymer, which provides exceptional durability, flexibility, and chemical resistance.
 Once installed, it forms a seamless, watertight barrier that effectively prevents moisture infiltration.